Changing Your Grade

 Viewing Your Grades

 Students may view and print their end-of-semester grades using my.SMU.
 Grade Reports are not mailed.
 For assistance using my.SMU, go to the Student Tutorial and click on "View and Print My Grades."
-Students who can not remember their password should try to reset their password via the online password reset tool (smu.edu/password) or visit the ITS Help Desk in person on the 4th floor of the Blanton Student Services' Building.
+Students who cannot remember their password can reset their password via the online Password Reset Tool or contact the OIT Help Desk directly for assistance.

 Grades typically are posted each night beginning with the first day of scheduled exams.